Applying for asylum

 Step 1: Fill out the personal data form at the District Immigration Police

 Once you are at the Immigration Police Office, ask for an application form in a language you can read and write.
-Application forms are available in variou languages.
-If there are no application forms in a language you can read and write in, you have the right to ask for an interpreter.
-The services of an interpreter are provided free of charge.
+The officer at the counter will ask you to complete a ‘Verification of intention to apply’ form.
+These forms are available in various languages.
+If there is no application form available in a language you can read and write in, you have the right to ask for an interpreter.
+Interpretation services are provided free of charge.

 The information you provide in your asylum appliction is treated as confidential and will not be shared with the authorities of your country of origin.